GALVINLAI/galvinlai.github.io/_pages/about.md

 ## Education / 教育背景

 - **Ph.D in Policy and Planning Sciences** (2024.3)
   Graduate School of Systems and Information Engineering, University of Tsukuba, Japan
-  日本筑波大学 系统与信息工程研究科，政策与规划科学专业 博士

 - **M.S in Policy and Planning Sciences** (2021.3)
   Graduate School of Systems and Information Engineering, University of Tsukuba, Japan
-  日本筑波大学 系统与信息工程研究科，政策与规划科学专业 硕士

 - **B.Mgmt. in Logistics Management** (2017.6)
   School of Business Administration, Dongbei University of Finance and Economics, China
-  中国东北财经大学 工商管理学院 物流管理学士

 ---